 Traumatic Brain Injury Data

-Centers for Disease Prevention and Control (CDC) defines a traumatic brain injury (TBI) as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or penetrating head injury.
+Centers for Disease Prevention and Control (CDC) defines a traumatic brain injury (TBI) as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or a penetrating head injury.
 A TBI is a major cause of death and disability and can lead to short- or long-term health problems.
 TBIs affect the lives of people of all ages.
-From 2014 to 2023, there were 2,279 TBI-related deaths among South Dakota residents.
-In 2023, there were 241 TBI-related deaths, which was a 32% increase from 182 deaths in 2014.
-In 2022, South Dakota had the 9th highest age-adjusted TBI-related death rate at 26.4 per 100,000.
+From 2015 to 2024, there were 2,364 TBI-related deaths among South Dakota residents.
+In 2024, there were 267 TBI-related deaths, which was an 11% increase from 241 deaths in 2023.
 There are numerous things to do to help prevent getting a TBI:

 • Buckle Up Every Ride – Wear a seat belt every time you drive or ride in a motor vehicle.